rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/syntax-selectors.md

 ## Stylesheet origins

 There are 3 differnt stylesheets that _cascade_---allow stylesheets to overwrite or inherit from one another---when we apply styles to HTML:
-- User-agent stylesheet: Stylesheet internal to your web browser (i.e. Google Chrome).
+- User-agent stylesheet: Stylesheet internal to your web browser ([Google Chrome stylesheet](https://chromium.googlesource.com/chromium/blink/+/refs/heads/main/Source/core/css/html.css)).
 These include:
     - blue, underlined links
     - discs for lis
     - margins